Atishjain17/Vandalism-Detection-in-Wikipedia/README.md

 Result: Improved the accuracy of Cluebot_NG (one of the vandalism bot used by wikipedia) from 71.4 % to 83.65 %

+Motivation behind this project:
+Wikipedia's purpose is to benefit readers by acting as a free encyclopedia, a comprehensive written compendium that contains information on all branches of knowledge within its five pillars.
+Also, while Wikipedia has the potential to be a key resource in schools at all levels due to its breadth, overall quality, and free availability - the risk of exposing children to inappropriate material has been an obstacle to adoption.
+Likewise, the presence of vandalism has made it difficult to produce static, high-quality snapshots of Wikipedia content, such as those that the Wikipedia 1.0 project or WikiReader plans to distribute in developing countries with poor Internet connectivity.
+This purpose can be achieved only when it is free from vandalized articles or any registered vandal user.

 The folder DataSet1 contains following things:
 1) EditHistory, UserNames and PageTitles database of Wikipedia (Source: Database provided by VEWS (Srijan et al.), PAN 2010, PAN 2011 Dataset, and Data extracted from Wikipedia)